dianetc/divergence/README.md

 test_problem_function()
 ```

-And that should return some information on where the stack traces diverge.
-Currently, it returns the
+The code above should return some information on where the stack traces diverge.
+Currently, diverge returns the
 two initial function calls that were different in the traces (*which in hindsight, isn't too useful*).

 The output of the current `test.py` file is below: